 top of page

-A selection of spaces that their work has been exhibited includes the Taylor Gallery at the University of Delaware in Newark, DE (2024), the Springville Art Museum in Springville, UT (2024), Finch Lane Gallery in SLC, UT (2024), oddduckstudio in Provo, UT (2024), Modern Visual Arts Gallery in Bethlehem, PA (2023), the Fine Art Galleries at UVU (2021, 2023), JKR Gallery in Provo, UT (2022), and Eccles Art Center in Ogden, UT (2023).
+A selection of spaces that their work has been exhibited includes Recitation Hall and Taylor Gallery at the University of Delaware in Newark, DE (2024), the Springville Art Museum in Springville, UT (2024), Finch Lane Gallery in SLC, UT (2024), oddduckstudio in Provo, UT (2024), Modern Visual Arts Gallery in Bethlehem, PA (2023), the Fine Art Galleries at UVU (2021, 2023), JKR Gallery in Provo, UT (2022), and Eccles Art Center in Ogden, UT (2023).

 Zoe has presented their visual art- research at the Utah Conference for Undergraduate Research (UCUR) (2023, 2024), and SECAC (known formerly as the Southeastern College Art Convention) in Richmond, VA (2023).